 The AMERICAN QUEEN* is simply the best replica steamboat that money could buy, and the AMERICAN EMPRESS is not far behind.
-In early June 2017, the AMERICAN DUCHESS debuts offering some of the largest accommodations on the American rivers. *While she carries over 300 passengers, we consider her an exceptional exception so she joins her smaller capacity fleet mates.
+In mid-August, the AMERICAN DUCHESS made its debut with a 23-night inaugural voyage up the Mississippi, offering some of the largest accommodations on the American rivers. *While the AQ carries over 300 passengers, we consider her an exceptional exception so she joins her smaller capacity fleet mates.

 Snapshot: The steamboat era was an exciting period of American history and happily modern day travelers can experience the old-time thrill, watching their sternwheeler ease up to the landing to then take them on a river adventure along the Mississippi and its tributaries, the Ohio, Cumberland, Tennessee, and Illinois or in the Pacific Northwest along the Columbia and Snake rivers.
 Many stretches are notably scenic; there are locks to navigate; life in small-town America to discover; and with the locals coming down to the landing to welcome you.
 Embarkation and disembarkation cities provide an opportunity to linger a day or two.

 Click here for QuirkyCruise feature article on American Queen Steamboat Company.